apache/doris-website/docs/table-design/data-partitioning/data-distribution.md

 ### Node Types

-The Doris cluster consists of the following two types of nodes:
+A Doris cluster consists of the following two types of nodes:

 - **FE Node (Frontend)**: Manages cluster metadata (such as tables and shards) and is responsible for SQL parsing and execution planning.
-- **BE Node (Backend)**: Stores data and is responsible for executing computation tasks.
-The results from BE are summarized and returned to FE, which then returns them to the user.
+- **BE Node (Backend)**: Stores data and is responsible for executing computational tasks.
+The results from BE are aggregated and returned to FE, which then returns them to the user.

-### Data Shards (Tablet)
+### Data Shard (Tablet)

-The data shards stored by BE nodes are the smallest unit of data management in Doris and the basic unit for data movement and replication.
+The data stored in the BE node is divided into shards, with each shard being the smallest unit of data management in Doris and the basic unit for data movement and replication.

 ---

 ## Partitioning Strategy

 Partitioning is the first layer of logical division for data organization, used to divide the data in the table into smaller subsets.
-Doris provides the following two types of **partitioning** and three **partitioning modes**:
+Doris provides the following two **partition types** and three **partition modes**:

 ### Partition Types

-- **Range Partitioning**: Allocates data rows to corresponding partitions based on the value range of the partitioning column.
+- **Range Partitioning**: Allocates data rows to corresponding partitions based on the value range of the partition column.
-- **List Partitioning**: Allocates data rows to corresponding partitions based on specific values of the partitioning column.
+- **List Partitioning**: Allocates data rows to corresponding partitions based on specific values of the partition column.

-### Partitioning Modes
+### Partition Modes

 - **Manual Partitioning**: Users manually create partitions (e.g., specified during table creation or added via `ALTER` statements).
 - **Dynamic Partitioning**: The system automatically creates partitions based on time scheduling rules, but does not create partitions on demand when writing data.
-- **Automatic Partitioning**: The system automatically creates corresponding partitions as needed during data writing, with caution to avoid generating too many partitions with dirty data.
+- **Automatic Partitioning**: The system automatically creates corresponding partitions as needed during data writing, but care should be taken to avoid generating too many partitions with dirty data.

 ---

 ## Bucketing Strategy

-Bucketing is the second layer of logical division for data organization, used to further divide data rows into smaller units within partitions.
+Bucketing is the second layer of logical division for data organization, used to further divide data rows into smaller units within a partition.
 Doris supports the following two bucketing methods:

 - **Hash Bucketing**: Distributes data rows evenly across shards by calculating the `crc32` hash value of the bucketing column and taking the modulus of the number of buckets.
-- **Random Bucketing**: Randomly assigns data rows to shards.
+- **Random Bucketing**: Randomly allocates data rows to shards.
 When using Random bucketing, the `load_to_single_tablet` option can be used to optimize the quick writing of small-scale data.

 ---